-Berry (1983) formally introduced the term customer relationship management in to the literature but several ideas of relationship marketing have emerged much before.
+Berry (1983) formally introduced the term customer relationship management in to literature but several ideas of relationship marketing have emerged much before.
 McGarry (1950, 1951, 1953 and 1958) included six activities in the formal list of marketing functions: contractual function, propaganda function, function. merchandising physical distribution function, pricing function and termination function.
-The contractual function falling within the main task of marketing reflects McGarry's relational orientation emphasis and his on developing cooperation and mutual interdependence among marketing actors.
+The contractual function falling within the main task of marketing reflects McGarry's relational orientation and his emphasis on developing cooperation and mutual interdependence among marketing actors.
 McGarry's work has not been widely publicized, and his relational ideas did not lead to the same flurry of interest caused by Wroe Alderson (1965)'s focus on interand intra-channel cooperation.
-Two influential writings in the 1960s and 1970s provided impetus relationship to marketing thinking, particularly in business to business context.
-Adler (1966) observed the symbiotic relationships between firms that were not linked by traditional marketer -intermediary relationship.
-Vardarajan (1986)and Rajaratnam Vardarajan and (1986)examined other manifestation of symbiotic relationships in marketing.
+Two influential writings in the 1960s and 1970s impetus provided to relationship thinking, particularly marketing business to business context.
+Adler (1966) observed the symbiotic relationships between firms that were not linked by -intermediary traditional marketer relationship.
+Vardarajan (1986)and Vardarajan and Rajaratnam (1986)examined other manifestation of symbiotic relationships in marketing.